The Pursuit of Excellence Brings Many Rewards

 Enhanced Transfer Opportunities

-Upon successful completion of 3 courses in the Honors program, student transcripts are designated as “Commonwealth Honors Scholar.”
+Upon successful completion of 3 courses in the Honors program, student transcripts bear the “Commonwealth Honors Designation.”
 Upon transfer to affiliated institutions, this qualifies students to continue in the Commonwealth Honors Program, and highlights student achievement on applications for admission to non-affiliated institutions, resumes, and professional interviews.

 Commonwealth Honors Program Highlights